AKUINO/LoRanne/transmitter/README.md

 The peripherals are automatically detected (1-Wire, I2C).
 Some may have to be configured (Analog or serial inputs).
 This is done through a wizard (sequence of questions with current answers provided by defaults).

-Radio messages are buffered and exchanged in compressed JSON format (see project [JBCDIC](https://github.com/AKUINO/JBCDIC/blob/master/README.md)).
+Radio messages are buffered and exchanged in compressed URL format (see project [JBCDIC](https://github.com/AKUINO/JBCDIC/blob/master/README.md), aimed at compressiong JSON, used to compress URLs).

-The transmitter is based on the Adafruit Feather M0 with a LoRa transmitter (https://www.adafruit.com/product/3178).
+The transmitter is currently based on the Adafruit Feather M0 with a LoRa transmitter (https://www.adafruit.com/product/3178) but next version will be based on Arduino MKR WAN 1300.
 We add an underlying board to ease connections to sensors and to selectively power them.
 The following table explains the pinout:

 Connector|Code|Data Pin|Power Activation Pin|Remark
 ---------|----|--------|--------------------|------